BCDA-APS/epics-bluesky-vm/install_vm.md

 ## Download EPICS-Bluesky-Simulator VM image

-The VM image file (`2021-08-02-epics-bluesky-vm.ova`) is about 12.8GB in size.
-Download the latest `.ova` file from the download directory on ANL's Box (anyone with this link may view and download from this directory):
+Download the latest `.ova` file (`2021-08-02-epics-bluesky-vm.ova` is about 12.8GB) from the download directory on ANL's Box account (anyone with this link may view and download from this directory):

 Downloads:  https://anl.box.com/s/dq5xa4b9g7tf4x9tlftyauqdbv9kb6ev